-Occasionally a different tablet called glibenclamide may be used.
+Occasionally a different tablet called glibenclamide may be prescribed.

 Insulin may be recommended if:

-- you can't take metformin or it causes side effects
+- you cannot take metformin or it causes side effects

-- your blood sugar level isn't controlled with metformin
+- your blood sugar levels aren't controlled with metformin

 - you have very high blood sugar